Find a Solution That Grants Peace of Mind Schedule a Meeting

 If you are struggling with overwhelming debt, Chapter 13 bankruptcy can be a valuable tool for regaining financial stability.
 However, it's important to be aware of the Chapter 13 debt limits for 2025, which may impact your eligibility to file for this type of bankruptcy.

 The Law Office of Marc G. Alster is committed to staying up to date on the latest changes to provide the legal advice you need.
 Located in Hackensack, New Jersey, the firm serves clients throughout the surrounding areas.
-Reach out to the firm today to schedule a consultation.
+Reach out to the firm today to schedule a free consultation.